Fourth Wing But in Space: The Sci Fi Romance You Have Been Craving

 And the tension does not just translate.
 It intensifies.

 This is not a pale imitation of romantasy.
-It is the same emotional engine, running in a different universe.
+It is the same emotional engine, running in a different universe, which is exactly what the romantasy versus sci fi romance comparison comes down to.

 What "Fourth Wing But in Space" Actually Looks Like